DIY Like an Architect: Learning How to Masterplan

-My creative teens leap into the concepts of masterplanning.
-Enticing each one of the students to think of their project from a new point of view, as an integral component of a larger system/a neighborhood/a community is what I aim for.
+Meanwhile, my creative teens leap into the concepts of masterplanning.
+Enticing each one of the students to think of their project from a new point of view is what I aim for.

-Several writings attributed to Hippodamus (or Hippodamos) of Miletus (c.
+Hippodamus (or Hippodamos) of Miletus (c.
 498- c.
-408 BC), an ancient Greek architect, physician, mathematician, meteorologist, and philosopher, express the idea that a town plan might formally embody and clarify a rational social order and deal with issues of the state.
-Hippodamus, the inventor of formal city planning, conceives of fostering growth by designing a rigid framework of intersecting streets that form quadrilateral city blocks in advance.
+408 BC), was an ancient Greek architect, physician, mathematician, meteorologist, and philosopher.
+Several writings attributed to him express the idea that a masterplan of a town might formally embody and clarify a rational social order and deal with issues of the state.
+As such, Hippodamus, the inventor of formal city planning, conceives of fostering growth by designing a rigid framework of intersecting streets that form quadrilateral city blocks in advance.

-Most visionary and impressive in his plan is the agora, a wide central area, which is to be kept unsettled.
-He predicts that in time it will evolve into the center of both the city and the society.
-Representing a new way of democratic life, the agora is expected to hold its ground while relating to important civic structures within dense urban fabric.
+For instance, most visionary and impressive in his masterplan is the agora, a wide central area, which is to be kept unsettled.
+Astonishingly, he predicts that in time it will evolve into the center of both the city and the society.
+Representing a new way of democratic life, the agora is expected to hold its ground within dense urban fabric.

-Hippodamus does not dictate the final outcome.
-He proposes a workable approach to manipulating vast open space with a set of guidelines.
-He eases the task of starting anew every time by facilitating a certain place of departure and defining boundaries.
+However, Hippodamus does not dictate the final outcome.
+He proposes a workable approach.
+He makes it possible to manipulate vast open space with a set of guidelines.
+Subsequently, he eases the task of starting anew every time.
+He does it by facilitating a certain place of departure while defining boundaries.

-As we talk about fostering growth through commitment to authenticity, the plan of Versailles comes to mind.
-This most massive, yet controlled park of the 17th century is designed and constructed by André Le Nôtre, a French landscape architect and the principal gardener of King Louis XIV of France.
+On the other hand, the masterplan of Versailles comes to mind.
+This most massive, yet controlled park of the 17th century was designed and constructed by André Le Nôtre.
+He was a French landscape architect and the principal gardener of King Louis XIV of France.
 At Versailles, Le Notre utilizes a standard plan of a central axis with the palace as the focal point to transform the harsh landscape of the original hunting lodge.
-The process of shaping unhealthy, swampy site, which has no view and almost no water takes Le Nôtre 33 years, hundreds of workers and thousands of hours to complete.
+Thus, the process of shaping unhealthy, swampy site, which has no view and almost no water takes Le Nôtre 33 years, hundreds of workers and thousands of hours to complete.

-I want them to be as intrigued as I am by the concept of approaching every day as an adventure.
-At Versailles, Le Nôtre thinks big and small while overcoming inherent limitations: the forest is manipulated and crafted into a magnificent garden where every aspect is controlled and carefully manicured, where the trees are cut to focus on the palace, where the sculpted terraces emphasize the intricate design of the palace façade, and where the fountains tie all elements together to create a perfect composition.
+Frankly, I want them to be as intrigued as I am by the concept of approaching every day as an adventure.
+At Versailles, Le Nôtre thinks big and small while overcoming inherent limitations.
+He manipulates the forest and crafts it into a magnificent garden.
+He controls every aspect.
+The trees are cut to focus on the palace, where the sculpted terraces emphasize the intricate design of the palace façade.
+And where the fountains tie all elements together to create a perfect composition.

 Conversely, inspired by Versailles, we can endeavor to allow for experimentation while anticipating and transcending challenges — whatever they are.
 I am confident that my creative teens will have no trouble relating this information to their own projects.